How to use Python hasattr() method?

 print(hasattr(Info, 'date'))

-As seen in the above example, the hasattr() function returns False because the attribute ‘date’ is not defined in the class.
+As demonstrated above, the hasattr() function returns False because the attribute ‘date’ is not present in the class.

 Output: